Jadens-arc/Scripty/README.md

-auto-save-interval | Determines the frequency(in seconds) a save will occur python-indent-spacing | Determines the indent spacing for Python code java-indent-spacing | Determines the indent spacing for Java code CPP-indent-spacing | Determines the indent spacing for C++ code default-indent-spacing | Determines the indent spacing for any programming language not listed above auto-indent | **WORK IN PROGRESS** Toggle for auto-indent settings-icon | Icon used for the settings button
+auto-save-interval | Determines the frequency(in seconds) a save will occur python-indent-spacing | Determines the indent spacing for Python code java-indent-spacing | Determines the indent spacing for Java code cpp-indent-spacing | Determines the indent spacing for C++ code default-indent-spacing | Determines the indent spacing for any programming language not listed above auto-indent | **WORK IN PROGRESS** Toggle for auto-indent settings-icon | Icon used for the settings button